mlaursen/react-md/.github/CONTRIBUTING.md

 ```

 Using `yarn start` will only start up the documentation server while `yarn dev`
-will also start up the main [watcher](#watch) script to recompile packages
+will also start up the `yarn watch` command which will automatically update any
-automatically when they have been changed.
+scss variables that have been changed and create a Typescript watcher for the
+`react-md` packages.

 ## Documentation Server